-Home less Identification 1.
-Are you sharing the housing of other persons due to loss of housing, economic hardship or similar reason?
-Explain if it is a similar reasonYesNo Explain: 2.
-Are you currently residing in a motel, hotel, in a car, or at a campsite because your home has been damaged or because of economic reason?
-Ves No
+Homele 1. ess Identification Are you sharing the housing of other persons due to loss of housing, economic hardship or similar reason?
+Explain if it is a similar reasonYesNo 2.
+Explain: Are you currently residing in a motel, hotel, in a car, or at a campsite because your home has been damaged or because of economic reason?YesNo 3.
+Are you currently residing in a shelter?YesNo